 We have stayed to work with some of the most marginalized communities in Nepal where children's chances of education are slim.
 We are working to ensure that no child is forgotten and has access to the learning opportunities that they deserve.
 We believe every child deserves the chance to go to school.
-With your support, we can give more of the poorest and most vulnerable children that chance.
+With your support, we can give more of some of the poorest and most vulnerable children that chance.

 Street Child provides education for children in marginalized rural and urban communities across Nepal.
 From building schools in earthquake-affected communities to giving the most marginalized children a chance to go to school, we believe in long-term solutions.

 SUPPORTING THE MOST MARGINALIZED INTO EDUCATION AND OUT OF BONDED LABOR

 Musahars are the most politically marginalized, economically exploited and socially outcast group in Nepal.